December 2018 Rent Report

 Read on for an analysis of the trends we're seeing this month.

-After increasing by 3.1 percent through the first eight months of the year, our national rent index has now fallen by 0.1 percent in each of the past three months.
-Year-over-year growth currently stands at 2.7 percent, falling in between the levels from the two prior years.
+Despite the fact that peak summer rental season is now over, our national rent index rose by 0.1 percent over the past month.
+Year-over-year growth currently stands at 1.3 percent, trailing the levels from the two prior years.

-Rents down month-over-month in 66 of 100 largest cities
+Rents up M/M in 58 of 100 largest cities

-At the state level, Utah experienced the fastest year-over-year growth in the nation at 4.7 percent, followed closely by Nevada at 4.6 percent and California at 4.3 percent.
+At the state level, Nevada experienced the fastest year-over-year growth at 3.7 percent, followed by Massachusetts at 3.0 percent.

 Few cities experiencing Y/Y rent declines

 Just 15 of the 100 largest cities in the nation have seen rents fall over the past year, which is down from 17 cities that had negative year-over-year growth last month.
 That said, an additional 24 cities have experienced modest gains of less than 1.0 percent over the past year.
 The chart below shows trends for the five cities where rents declined most:

 Cleveland has experienced the largest dip in rents over the past year with -2.0 percent growth, followed by Buffalo which saw rents fall by 1.5 percent over the past year.

 At the state level, Hawaii saw the biggest year-over-year decline with -1.6 percent growth.
 No other state saw rents fall by more than 1.0 percent.

 Please see additional data below for the nation's 100 largest cities, or check out the full data for your city at our rental data page.
 And as always, feel free to contact us with any questions!